Join Our Monthly Giving Circle

 Our Circle of Good

 When every step of the process benefits participants, we’re working within a circle of good.
-We strive to create mutual benefit at every stage of our program development and execution.
+From helping restaurants and farms thrive, to supporting our food insecure community in innovative ways, we strive to create mutual benefit at every stage of our program development and execution.
 We respect, appreciate, recognize, and build relationships with our partners, donors, recipients, volunteers, and staff equally.
 Meals are not provided out of a sense of pity or a desire for gratitude but with a commitment to supporting a healthy food system and a strong community where all residents have access to good food and those who provide it are paid a living wage.